PerryPlooij/RailNL/README.md

 To run the code, use the following instruction:
 <pre> python main.py -h </pre>

-After running this command, the user gets prompted to make a decision of what heuristic he/she wants to run and which area he/she wants to use to run the heuristic on.
-An example of what the user can expect can be seen in the image below.
+After running this command, the user gets prompted to make a decision which area he/she wants to use for the heuristic and what heuristic he/she wants to use.
+An example of what the user can expect can be seen in the image below.\

 ![Command](doc/command.png)

 #### Attachment